-1. Teachers must note on Engage when a child is put down (ie lowered to raincloud) on the behaviour chart three times in a week.

-2. Any child being put down on the behaviour chart three times in a week should sent to the Headteacher of Pastoral Care (KS2), Headteacher of KS1 (KS1) or Headteacher of EYFS as appropriate.
-Parents should be informed.

-3. At half term and the end of term, the Headteacher of Pastoral Care will analyse all x3 raincloud records.
-He/she will look for emerging patterns and causes for concern.

-4. The Headteacher of Pastoral care will decide in conjunction with the form teacher whether any further action is required.
+- 1. Teachers must note on Engage when a child is put down (ie lowered to raincloud) on the behaviour chart three times in a week. - Any child being put down on the behaviour chart three times in a week should be sent to the Head.
+Parents should be informed. - At half-term and the end of term, the Head of Pastoral Care will analyse all x3 raincloud records.
+He/she will look for emerging patterns and causes for concern. - The Head of Pastoral Care will decide in conjunction with the form teacher whether any further action is required.

-Examples of behaviour which leads to Raincloud Calling out
+Examples of behaviour which leads to Raincloud

-Unkind comment Teasing Lack of effort Messy work Not following instructions Being disrespectful to adults or children
+Calling out Unkind comment Teasing Lack of effort Messy work Not following instructions Being disrespectful to adults or children

-BEHAVIOUR WHICH REQUIRES IMMEDIATE REFERRAL TO HEADTEACHER OF PASTORAL CARE
+BEHAVIOUR WHICH REQUIRES IMMEDIATE REFERRAL TO HEAD OF PASTORAL CARE

-1. Where there is serious issue with behaviour, the Headteacher of Pastoral Care should be informed immediately.
-He/She will decide on the appropriate response, which may include

-- Removal of child from the classroom for a limited period of time or rest of day - Loss of some breaktime - Writing letter of apology - Requesting that parents take the child home (Headteacher must be informed) for rest of day - Temporary or permanent exclusion (only Headteacher may authorise)
+- Where there is serious issue with behaviour, the Head of Pastoral Care should be informed immediately.
+He/she will decide on the appropriate response, which may include: - Removal of child from the classroom for a limited period of time or rest of day - Loss of some breaktime - Writing letter of apology - Requesting that parents take the child home (Head must be informed) for rest of day - Temporary or permanent exclusion (only Head may authorise)